- The reason why we wrote a script to compile MacPorts

 II) Build and Install MacPorts

 MacPorts uses autoconf and makefiles for installation.
-MacPorts will be installed to /opt/local.
+It will be installed to /opt/local.

-The following command will check weather you have everything needed for the installation and inform you if there are critical errors:
+The following command checks whether all necessary tools and libraries are available.
+It will inform you if there are any critical errors:

 ./configure --enable-readline